dakk/dqpu/README.md

 1. **Client Submits Job**: A *Client* sends a quantum circuit along with a reward to the DQPU smart contract.
 The circuit data is uploaded to a distributed file storage system like IPFS.
 The smart contract adds the job to a queue in a 'pending-validation' state with the associated reward.

 2. **Verifier Validates Circuit**: A *Verifier*[^1] validates the submitted circuit.
 This might involve checks for syntax errors or ensuring the circuit is within allowed parameters.
-The verifier also adds special verification elements (traps) into the circuit.
+The verifier also adds special verification elements (traps) into the circuit and add the new circuit to the contract[^2].
 Once validated, the job moves to a 'waiting' state, becomes 'invalid' otherwise.

 3. **Simulation or Hardware Execution**: A *Sampler* retrieves a job from the waiting list.
 It then either simulates the circuit on a software program or executes it on real quantum hardware, depending on the job requirements and available resources.
 The simulation or execution result is submitted back to the smart contract with a cautional deposit (a percentage of the reward).
 The job status changes to 'validating'.